Weeknight Chicken Stir-Fry

 - Brown sugar - 1 Tbsp

-- Cook brown rice - This makes enough for tomorrow’s dinner.
+- Rice - This makes enough for 2 nights.
+For white rice, rinse until clear.
 Fill a saucepan or Dutch oven (or rice cooker) with rice, water (use 2:1 ratio for water to rice), and some salt.
 Cover with lid and bring to a boil.
 Once water boils, stir, lower heat to a low-medium, and cover.
-Rice is done when it's absorbed all the water, ~45 minutes.
+Check white rice after ~20 min; brown at ~45 min.
+Rice is done when it's absorbed all the water.
 If it's not done, leave the cover on until all water has been absorbed.
 Take cover off to release steam and fluff with a wooden spoon after 5 minutes.
-Reserve 1 cup (236 ml) (if making 4 servings) for tomorrow night’s dinner (Can be done up to 5 days ahead)
+(Can be done up to 5 days ahead)

 - Chicken - Chop into bite-sized pieces.
-Season with salt and pepper and tenderize with a fork.
-(Can be done up to 1 day ahead).
+Season with some salt and pepper and tenderize with a fork.
+(Can be done 1 day ahead)

 - Heat a wok over medium-high heat.
 Add first part of cooking oil and then chicken to heated oil.
 Saute for 3 to 4 minutes and remove chicken from pan and set aside (don’t worry, it doesn’t have to be cooked all the way yet).

-- Return wok back to heat and then add second part of cooking oil.
-Add onions, celery, and carrots to heated oil with a sprinkle of salt.
-Saute for ~10 minutes, until carrots are tender but still crunchy.
-If the pan ever looks too dry and ingredients may burn, just add a splash of water or chicken stock.
+- Return wok to heat and then add second part of cooking oil.
+Add white parts of green onions, carrots and celery to heated oil with a sprinkle of salt.
+Saute for ~8 minutes, until carrots are tender but still crunchy.
+If the pan ever looks too dry and ingredients may burn, add a splash of water or chicken stock.

-- Add mushrooms and chicken back to pan.
+- Add mushrooms and chicken to vegetables in the wok.
 Push all ingredients to the sides forming a hole in the middle.
-Give your stir-fry sauce a stir and pour into the hole.
+Pour stir-fry sauce and cornstarch / water mixture into hole.
 Wait for it to bubble and darken before tossing everything through and making sure all the ingredients are coated in the sauce.
-Cook until all ingredients are tender.